 When Carrantuohill Met McNeela Instruments

-The band play violin, uilleann pipes, bouzouki, cittern, bodhrán, flutes, tin whistles, accordion, mandolin, acoustic guitar, and expand the sound with percussion instruments, keyboards and bass guitar.
-Their music is a mix of Irish and Scottish traditional tunes along with their own Celtic-inspired compositions.
-They’ve been the recipient of many awards and honours including Folk Album of the year and have played with greats like Liam Óg O’Flynn and Art McGlynn.
+The band play violin, uilleann pipes, bouzouki, cittern, bodhrán, flutes, tin whistles, accordion, mandolin, and acoustic guitar.
+They expand that sound with additional percussion instruments, keyboards and bass guitar.
+Their music is a mix of Irish and Scottish traditional tunes, along with their own Celtic-inspired compositions.
+They’ve been the recipient of many awards and honours including Folk Album of the Year and have played with greats like Liam Óg O’Flynn and Art McGlynn.

-They play The Biblary Polish Community Centre & Library in Inchicore, Dublin 8 this evening, Friday 12th October and they’re on to Cork city tomorrow, Saturday 13th and then back east in Arklow for a Sunday gig in The Bay Hotel.
+They play The Biblary Polish Community Centre and Library in Inchicore, Dublin 8 this evening, Friday 12th October.
+They’re on to Cork city tomorrow, Saturday 13th.
+Then it’s back east to Arklow for a Sunday gig in The Bay Hotel.